icyflame/tls-handshake/README.md

 Server -----> Client

-**Purpose:** I have calculated the master secret, the next message I send to you will be encrypted with that master secret.
+**Purpose:** I have calculated the master secret, the next message I send you will be encrypted with that master secret.
 See you on the other side!

 ```